 – CCH’s Latino Task Force, along with other organizations, works to secure $10 million in the Illinois State Budget for immigrant populations losing their public benefits.

-- CCH’s SLCDD secures a commitment from the City of Chicago to build two new single room occupancy hotels (SROs) with supportive services for the homeless in the South Loop and also prevents the destruction of six additional SROs in the South Loop.
+– CCH’s SLCDD secures a commitment from the City of Chicago to build two new single room occupancy hotels (SROs) with supportive services for the homeless in the South Loop and stops, for awhile, the destruction of six other SRO buildings in the South Loop.

 – CCH works with the state of Illinois in order to prevent the transfer of the Homeless Youth Services Division of DCFS to the Department of Corrections.

-- CCH and public housing residents found the Coalition to Protect Public Housing.
-Its mission is to protect the rights of public housing residents and to ensure the continued existence of public housing.
+– CCH and public housing residents found the Coalition to Protect Public Housing.
+With leadership centered in the Cabrini-Green housing complex, its mission is to protect the rights of public housing residents and to ensure the continued existence of public housing.

 – CCH works to secure passage of Illinois Education for Homeless Children Act.

-- CCH launches the South Loop Campaign for Development without Displacement (SLCDD).
-SLCDD’s goal is to create a truly mixed income community in the South Loop by preserving and expanding the number of single room occupancy hotels (SROs) and by requesting that any housing development in the South Loop receiving Tax Increments Financing (TIF) subsides from the city of Chicago set aside 20 percent of the units for low-income people.
+– CCH launches the South Loop Campaign for Development without Displacement (SLCDD).
+SLCDD’s goal is to create a truly mixed income community in the South Loop by preserving and expanding the number of single room occupancy hotels (SROs) and by requesting that any housing development in the South Loop receiving tax increments financing (TIF) subsidies from the city of Chicago set aside 20 percent of units for low-income people.

-- CCH’s Women’s Empowerment Project acquires a 24-unit building from the Chicago Abandoned Property Program (CAPP) that will be developed as housing for homeless families.
+– Women’s Empowerment Project acquires a 24-unit building from the Chicago Abandoned Property Program (CAPP).
+A independent new non-profit, Brand New Beginnings, converts the South Side building in 2001 into transitional housing for homeless mothers with children.

-- CCH activists succeed in closing a homeless shelter where male administrators sexually harass women and, in so doing, wins the first legal case in the nation requiring shelters to abide by the Fair Housing Act.
+– CCH activists succeed in closing a homeless shelter where male administrators sexually harass women.
+It is the first legal case in the nation requiring shelters to abide by the Fair Housing Act.

 – CCH, among other community organizations, works with the city of Chicago to secure a commitment of an additional $520 million over five years for affordable housing in Chicago through the Affordable Housing and Jobs Campaign.